Ramgarh district: British regime

 The power of obtaining reference from Ramgarh regime was given to East India Company by King Shah Alam II.

 In 1771, Captain Comac was made Military Collector of Ramgarh District, whose headquarters was in Chatra.
 The military district of Ramgarh contained Nagpur, Palamu, Hazaribagh, Chatra, Giridih and Kodarma.
 At that the headquarters of Ramgarh Battalion was Hazaribagh, whose commander was a European.
 The district name is often spelled "Ramghur" in English documents of the time.

-"It appears that the social reformer and the founder of the Brahm Samaj Raja Ram Mohan Roy was in Ramgarh in 1805-06.
-He went there with Mr. William Digby who was then acting Magistrate and Registrar of Ramgarh.
-Raja Ram Mohan Roy was the Sheristeder of the Collectorate and lived both at Cahtra and Ramgarh in this capacity when Mr. William Digby was transferred else here he took Ram Mohan Roy with him to his new place of work".

 In 1811, Ramgarh Battalion was used for suppressing the Munda, Uraon and Tamad Revolt and Kol revolt.
 In 1837, Ramgarh was a police station for the British government.
 In 1938, a new G.T. road was built and Banaras road was closed.
 It is worth mentioning the name of Lubia Manghi.
 Bainu Manjhi and Arjun Manjhi.
 In Sitagarh, coffee was grown.
 The name of Rupu Manjhi is famous in the first national revolt of 1857.

 On 8 January 1856, Sheik Bhikari and Thakur Upraon Singh were hanged on a bunyan tree in Chhuttupalu valley.
 This valley is also known as lalki Ghaati and that bunyan tree is called Phansiyahi bore.

 Ramgarh Cantonment council was structured in 1941.
 There are two Army training centers, Sikh Regimental Centre (SRC) and Punjab Regimental Centre (PRC).

-Indian National Congress

 In March 1940, INC 53rd Session was accomplished under the presidency of Maulana Abul Qalam Azad at Jhanda Chowk, Ramgarh now Ramgarh Cantonment Mahatma Gandhi, Jawaharlal Nehru, Sardar Patel, Dr. Rajendra Prasad, Sarojini Naidu, Khan Abdul Ghaffar Khan, Acharya J.B.
 Kripalani, Industrialist Jamnalal Bajaj and other leaders of the Indian freedom movement attended the Ramgarh Session.
 Mahatma Gandhi also opened khadi and village Industries Exhibition at Ramgarh.

 At that time, under the leadership of Netajee Subhas Chandra Bose, a conference against Samjhauta was also completed.
 In Ramgarh, Subhsha Chandra Bose was seen as president of All India Forward Block and M.N.
 Roy was seen as leader of the radical democratic party.